mouseless/json-concepts/use-cases/02-client-code-generation.md

 ## Without Concepts

-Without using code generation, you would simply write the above code and maintain it for future updates of the back-end api.
+Without using code generation, you would simply write the above code manually and maintain it for future updates of the back-end api.
 There are a couple of drawbacks worth mentioning here.

 ### Syncing With New Services